 - When SSO is disabled, attempting to sign-in using SSO will result in an error message.

-Sign-in options can be configured for an individual user from within their Dashboard account entry, accessed from the Dashboard Users page.
-These settings, when activated by checking the Override Authentication methods option, will take precedence over the global sign-in settings on the Authentication page for this user only.
+Sign-in options can be configured for an individual user by editing the settings in their Dashboard account entry.
+Select the button on the user's Dashboard Users page to access their sign-in override options.
+These settings, when edited with the Override Authentication methods option enabled, will take precedence over the global sign-in settings on the Authentication page for this user only.
 Click the button to confirm a change to the settings.

 The Authentication Override settings might be used where SSO is the enforced sign-in method for an organization (all other options are disabled, globally), but an individual user requires a specific type of sign-in access – email/password only, for example.

 Individual user sign-in methods that have been specified with the Override Authentication methods settings (as above) can be restored to their defaults with the Reset users overrides option in the Authentication methods section of the Authentication page.
 This will reset the individual sign-in settings for all users to the global authentication methods that are currently selected on the Authentication page.